 Each day of recruitment, PNMs will have ample time to eat using their TCU meal plan.
 If they do not have a meal plan, they should mention this at recruitment orientation.
 There are also water coolers outside each chapter.
 It's hot, please stay hydrated!

-The recruitment registration fee covers all costs associated with recruitment such as the t-shirts Potential New Members wear for both days of round 1 and round 2, snacks, water bottles, a bag for carrying personal items throughout recruitment, the Potential New Member Booklet, and other recruitment equipment expenses incurred by the Panhellenic Council.
+The recruitment registration fee covers all costs associated with recruitment such as the t-shirt Potential New Members wear for round 2, snacks, water bottles, a bag for carrying personal items throughout recruitment, the Potential New Member Booklet, and other recruitment equipment expenses incurred by the Panhellenic Council.
 The recruitment fee also includes a 5% processing fee.
 Potential new members are responsible for their attire for the rest of the rounds.

 YES!
 Upperclass women and transfer students can participate (provided they meet eligibility requirements).
 They register for formal recruitment online like everyone else!
 For women who have either pledged or been initiated into one of our sororities on another campus and wish to affiliate with our TCU chapter, please contact the chapter directly.

 Legacies are PNMs who are (usually) daughters, sisters, or granddaughters of alumna or active members.
 Each chapter has a different way of handling legacies.
 Being a legacy does NOT guarantee membership with that group, nor does it mean a PNM should feel pressured to join that sorority.
 Oftentimes, a chapter will have more legacies participating in recruitment than they have spots available.

 No, they are not required by TCU!
 The only requirement is that your student registers for recruitment at TCU!
 If you know women that are affiliated with a Panhellenic sorority and they wish to write a recommendation or reference, they are welcome to do so.
 Each chapter has its own policies and procedures regarding reference and/or recommendation letters.